OAGi/Score/docs/user_guide/index.rst

-   3. Remove a Business Context Value by clicking on the checkbox located in front of the row of the Business Context Value you want to remove and then click the “Remove” button.
+   3. Remove a Business Context Value by clicking on the checkbox located in front of the row of the Business Context Value you want to remove and then click the "Remove" button.

    4. Update a Business Context Value by clicking on the row you want to make change.
 The dialog pop-up where you change the value as described in #2 – Add a Business Context Value.

-5. Click the “Update” button to save changes.
+5. Click the "Update" button to save changes.
 No change is recorded to the database unless this update request is submitted.

 Discard a Business Context